 I officially kicked off my development career in 1999.
 Since 2006 I've spent most of my days at Microsoft,

-with Microsoft technologies on the server, Angular on the client.
-If I were to visualize my strength in
+on the server, Angular for web clients.
+If I were to visualize my strength in various technical areas it'd look

 ASP.NET MVC / Web API